 First time exploring Whistler backcountry skiing zones?
 Just getting familiar with the touring options accessed from Whistler-Blackcomb ski resort?
 Read on to learn about 8 of the most popular destinations for turns in the Whistler backcountry.

 Despite the staggering breadth of peaks and glaciers in British Columbia, the vast majority of this incredible terrain will sit quietly throughout each winter seeing few, if any, visitors in search of powder.
 Access is the crux that defines mountain adventures in Canada’s most western province and the South Coast is no exception.
 Let’s be frank, it’s no picnic getting into the mountains when most plowed roads rise little above sea level.
 This is the context in which the Whistler-Blackcomb lift system offers such incredible value.
 No other location in Canada offers as much value in terms of easy access to exceptional backcountry terrain.
 Welcome to Whistler backcountry skiing; the Spearhead makes for one heck of a playground.

 Given the easy access, it’s no surprise that stacks of people descend on the Whistler backcountry each year to spend time in the Spearhead alpine.
 With 60 bucks and 30 minutes riding lifts, you can step out a few short kilometers from terrain that heli-ski clients spend $1200 a day to visit.
 It’s that good.
 And the terrain stretches for kilometers, encompassing everything from old growth tree runs to long dramatic glaciers, and narrow chutes to steep alpine faces.
 The Spearhead offers it all in spades.

 But despite the deep inventory of terrain, the interesting truth is that the bulk of people venturing past the ski resort boundary aren’t going far.
 Maybe it’s limited windows of time or perhaps it’s an appropriate level of caution for those new to the sport.
 Whatever the reason, the busiest terrain by far are those runs closest to the resort.
-Here’s below is an overview of those most trafficked Whistler backcountry skiing zones.
+Here’s an overview of those most trafficked Whistler backcountry skiing zones.